captn3m0/ideas/README.md

 Based upon this [chrome bug request](https://bugs.chromium.org/p/chromium/issues/detail?id=472136), which asks for this feature.

 I came to know about this because [of a comment](https://github.com/captn3m0/disable-web-fonts/issues/1#issuecomment-143665811) on my "disable-web-fonts" extension, which does the opposite.
 This might be handy for people who want to make sure that web-fonts are working fine for all users.

+## Arch Linux Package Build System

+The Arch Linux User Repository is great.
+Except, a lot of packages rely on building-from-source since no binary releases are available.
+However, the build steps for these packages work very well, resulting in a working build.
+The idea is to create a AUR build server that takes in a AUR package name as input (it can have a whitelist of such packages), runs it in a docker container, and outputs a generated package file (`tar.xz`) that can then be directly installed on any machine.

+This has some security concerns, mainly how do you trust a binary package an external server built?

+Planning to solve this with attempting reproducible builds, and publishing everything.
+You can audit any build artifact whenever you wish.
+I'll likely just use the Docker ArchLinux image and build against that.

+Moreover, the primary audience for this would be me.
+I would really like to get packages that can be installed much faster because I don't have to build them.
+I can just have a script that instead downloads the latest build from the server instead of AUR and then just installs the package instead of building it locally.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.